mooch443/trex/docs/gui.rst

 Display menu
 ------------

 Different visualisations can be enabled or disabled using the display menu (4) on the bottom left.
-Expand the "display" list by clicking on it, and you will see various options -- including the heatmaps feature, posture (for which you can also use the ``B`` key), outlines/midlines (a full list can be found below):
+Expand the "display" list by clicking on it, and you will see various options -- including the heatmaps feature, posture (for which you can also use the 🄱 key), outlines/midlines (a full list can be found below):

 .. image:: ../images/trex_display_options.png
 	:width: 200